Ecconia/Minecraft-Launcher-Java/README.md

+**DISCONTINUED!** This project lacks support for config inheritance (so Fabric & Forge won't work), I also never added MS authentification support - these things make it unusable for me.\
+**Instead use** [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) that launcher looks good - has all the features you could possibly need.
+I am just using that now.

 # Minecraft-Launcher-Java
 A Minecraft launcher written from scratch in Java.
 It does not require previous Minecraft installations or its files.
 It aims to be less bloated as the new non-Java launcher, but more simple than the official Java launcher.